-Ironically, the evidence cited by three reputable agencies-UNESCO, CDC, and HHS-to support their assertions that school-based CSE programs are effective appears to undermine those claims:
+Ironically, the evidence cited by three reputable agencies-UNESCO, CDC, and HHS-to support their assertions that school-based CSE programs are effective appears to undermine their claims:

-- UNESCO states that "Overall, the evidence base for the effectiveness of school-based [CSE] continues to grow and strengthen, with many reviews reporting positive results on a range of outcomes." - The CDC-supported meta-analysis asserted that CSE programs are effective "across a range of populations and settings ... [including] both ... school and community settings."62 - The U.S. Health and Human Services Teen Pregnancy Prevention website indicates that all of the schoolbased CSE programs on its list have "shown evidence of effectiveness."
+- UNESCO states that "Overall, the evidence base for the effectiveness of school-based [CSE] continues to grow and strengthen, with many reviews reporting positive results on a range of outcomes."61 - The CDC-supported meta-analysis asserted that CSE programs are effective "across a range of populations and settings ... [including] both ... school and community settings."62 - The U.S. federal Teen Pregnancy Prevention website indicates that all of the school-based CSE programs on its list have "shown evidence of effectiveness."63

-Yet the findings from the 103 school-based CSE studies in their combined databases do not support these assertions.
-Out of the 103 school-based CSE studies, only six found evidence of real effectiveness: protective impact at least 12 months after the program for the intended population without producing other negative effects.
+Yet out of the 103 school-based CSE studies in their combined databases, only six found evidence of real effectiveness: protective impact at least 12 months after the program for the intended population without producing other negative effects.
 Notably, there was no evidence of success at increasing consistent condom use-the behavior required for significant protection from STDs-and no evidence of success at the dual benefit that is the supposed hallmark of the CSE approach: increasing both teen abstinence and condom use within the same population.